The Community Garden’s journey

 Join us and help grow something beautiful!

-Our Community Garden meeting on the 6th November 2025 was a hit!
+Our Community Garden meeting on 6 November 2025 was a hit!

 We had an amazing consultation with 37 residents and community leaders about the new Community Garden at the Methodist Church at Minstead Gardens!